DingweiWangISU/Transformer-Overloading-Evaluation-Tool/README.md

-# ISU EPRC Transformer Overloading Evaluation Tool
+# Transformer Overloading Evaluation Tool

 The Transformer Overloading Evaluation Tool provides guidance for identifying transformers that would overload based on existing transformer and customer information given specified heat pump (HP) and electric vehicle (EV) pentration levels.

-## Data Preparation: You need to prepare 2 Excel files in the “.xlsx” extension:
+## Two Excel files in the “.xlsx” extension are required for usage:
     1. AMI_Data.xlsx
     2.	transformer_customer_info.xlsx